I've made assorted videos over the years. Most of them are available in my YouTube channel. The rest are in the Triumph channel.

 Sjur Julin made the launch videos for the book Real Programming (Ekte Programmering in Norwegian).

-The Xmas Demo 2020 Edition, in cooperation with
+The Xmas Demo 2020, in cooperation with

 Sjur Julin.